4rim/vmSystem/README.md

 ```
 cd vmSystem && make
 ```
-Run
+to create the executable.
+If you want to run the zshell script for some reason, run
 ```
-chmod +x vm
+chmod +x vm.sh
 ```
-to give the file executable permissions, and then the usual `./vm`.
-If you want to run the zshell script for some reason, you can run:
+to give the file executable permissions.
+Then run
 ```
 zsh vm.sh
 ```